jfrog/JFrog-Cloud-Installers/CloudFormation/README.md

 2. Pass your SSL Certificate Key in parameter `CertificateKey` as string
 3. Set `CertificateDomain` as `jfrog.team`
 4. Set `ArtifactoryServerName` as `artifactory` if you want to access artifactory with `https://artifactory.jfrog.team`
-5. Create Rout53 with entry `artifactory.jfrog.team` pointing to ELB value provided as output in CloudFormation Stack.
+5. Create DNS for example Rout53 with entry `artifactory.jfrog.team` pointing to ELB value provided as output in CloudFormation Stack.
-6. Create Rout53 with entry `*.jfrog.team` pointing to ELB value provided as output in CloudFormation Stack.
+6. Create DNS for example Route53 with entry `*.jfrog.team` pointing to ELB value provided as output in CloudFormation Stack.
 7. If you have virtual docker registry with name `docker-virtual` in artifactory.
 You can access it via `docker-virtual.jfrog.team` e.g ```docker pull docker-virtual.jfrog.team/nginx```